BenedTj/exabloom-test-backend/README.md

 ```

 ## System Requirements
-1.resetPage() allows the user to reset pagination settings.
+1. resetPage() allows the user to reset pagination settings.
 2. nextPage() allows the user to go to the next page.
 3. retrieveRecentConversations(pageSize) allows the user to retrieve the next pageSize fields (i.e. for the requirements of the test, retrieveRecentConversations(50)).
 4. searchConversations(pageSize, searchValue) allows the user to retrieve the next pageSize methods with the constraints of searchValue to filter (i.e. for the requirements of the test, searchConversations(50, searchValue)).